oracle/oracle-database-operator/docs/adb/README.md

 * [Delete the resource](#delete-the-resource) from the cluster
 * [Clone](#clone-an-existing-autonomous-database) an existing Autonomous Database

-To debug the Oracle Autonomous Databases with Oracle Database operator, see [Debugging and troubleshooting](#debugging-and-troubleshooting)
+To debug the Oracle Autonomous Databases with Oracle Database Operator, see [Debugging and troubleshooting](#debugging-and-troubleshooting)

 ## Provision an Autonomous Database